jsaikia44/foreground_image_detect/README.md

-#objective:
+Objective:

-background subtraction for detecting foreground objects in images.
+Background subtraction for detecting foreground objects in images.